Don't Play

-"Don't Play" is a song by English singer-songwriter Anne-Marie, British YouTuber and rapper KSI, and English DJ and record producer Digital Farm Animals.
-The song was written by the three artists alongside Mojam, Andrew Murray, S-X, Richard Boardman and Pablo Bowman, with Digital Farm Animals and Mojam handling the song's production.
+"Don't Play" is a song by English musicians Anne-Marie, KSI, and Digital Farm Animals.
+It was written alongside Andrew Murray, S-X, Richard Boardman of the disbanded Delphic, Pablo Bowman, and Mojam, who produced it with Digital Farm Animals.
 The song was released for digital download and streaming by Asylum Records and Warner Music Group on 15 January 2021 as the lead single from Anne-Marie's second studio album, Therapy (2021) and the second single from KSI's second studio album, All Over the Place (2021).
 The music video was released on 15 January 2021.

 "Don't Play" received positive reviews from music critics.
 The song debuted at number two on the UK Singles Chart and it has been certified platinum by the British Phonographic Industry (BPI) for exceeding sales of 600,000 units in the UK.
 The song additionally entered the music charts of Belgium, Croatia, the Czech Republic, Hungary, Ireland, Lithuania, the Netherlands, New Zealand, Romania, Sweden and the United States.
 "Don't Play" was nominated for the BRIT Award for Song of the Year at the 2022 ceremony.